A DEEPER DIVE into the Mystery of Christmas

 25 The woman said, “I know that Messiah” (called Christ) “is coming.
 When he comes, he will explain everything to us.”

 26 Then Jesus declared, “I, the one speaking to you—I am he.”
+(John 4:23-26)

-That believing, of course, does not mean believing in the sense of merely believing he existed.
+This believing, of course, does not mean believing in the sense of merely believing he existed.
 It means believing in the sense that a father or mother means when telling their child “I believe in YOU.”
 It expresses deep dedication to, devotion to and belief in another person.
 “I believe in all that you are and will be.”

-And because this woman believed that deeply, those she shared the story of her encounter with also believed deeply:
+And because this woman believed that deeply, those she shared the story of her encounter with Jesus also believed deeply:

 42 They said to the woman, “We no longer believe just because of what you said; now we have heard for ourselves, and we know that this man really is the Savior of the world.”
 (John 4:42)